 2 GM Mecking 2575 ˝ ˝ ˝ ˝ 0 ˝ 0 ˝ ˝ ˝ ˝ 1 0 5˝ 2100

 At the closing ceremony, Morrison presented Korchnoi with his first prize money.
 Carvalho accepted the second prize money on behalf of Mecking, who was not there.
 Hyder and Dodgen were presented chess boards by Morrison from the USCF, for their work prior to and during the match.
 Dan and Vera Hagler of Augusta were presented the clock that was used in the match.
-Korchnoi was asked how he would do in a match with Fischer?
-"I think I would lose 6˝ to 4˝.
+When Korchnoi was asked how he would do in a match with Fischer, he replied, "I think I would lose 6˝ to 4˝.
 Fischer is unbeatable."
 (18)

 The 3rd North Augusta Winter Chess Festival was held 22-24 February at the N. Augusta Recreation Center, with Francis Fielder Simpson winning in the highest rated section.
 Mecking was still in town, and made a brief appearance during which he signed autographs and talked with the participants.
 (19)